44 attorneys general are urging Facebook to abandon plans to launch a version of Instagram for children under the age of 13.

 A group of 44 state and territory attorneys general signed a letter addressed to Facebook Chief Executive Mark Zuckerberg, urging him to abandon plans to launch the platform for school-age users.

 "Use of social media can be detrimental to the health and well-being of children, who are not equipped to navigate the challenges of having a social media account," the letter reads.

 The letter goes on.
 "Further, Facebook has historically failed to protect the welfare of children on its platforms.
 The attorneys general have an interest in protecting our youngest citizens, and Facebook's plans to create a platform where kids under the age of 13 are encouraged to share content online is contrary to that interest."

 In March, Facebook announced its intent to build a platform for children in an internal company post.

-"I'm excited to announce that going forward, we have identified youth work as a priority for Instagram and have added it to our H1 priority list," Vishal Shah, Instagram's vice president of product, wrote on an employee message board, according to BuzzFeed.
+"I'm excited to announce that going forward, we have identified youth work as a priority for Instagram and have added it to our H1 priority list," Vishal Shah, Instagram's vice president of product, wrote on an employee message board, first reported by BuzzFeed.

 "We will be building a new youth pillar within the Community Product Group to focus on two things: (a) accelerating our integrity and privacy work to ensure the safest possible experience for teens and (b) building a version of Instagram that allows people under the age of 13 to safely use Instagram for the first time."

-A spokesperson for Facebook has confirmed the news to The Guardian.
-Facebook is building a "parent-controlled" version of Instagram for young kids, similar to the Messenger Kids app that is available for kids between the ages of six and twelve.
+A spokesperson for Facebook confirmed the news to The Guardian.
+Facebook is building a "parent-controlled" version of Instagram for young kids, similar to the Messenger Kids app that is available for kids between the ages of six and 12.